Day One - 1 July 2026

 Social impact leaders face growing pressure from funders, boards, staff and communities – often with competing expectations and deeply held views.
 The challenge is to stay true to purpose while working across difference without fracturing relationships.

-Lead by ICDA, this interactive workshop style session explores how to hold strong positions while listening deeply, engage with evidence, and navigate tension with courage and curiosity, making decisions that are both principled and inclusive.
+Led by ICDA, this interactive workshop session explores how to hold strong positions while listening deeply, engage with evidence, and navigate tension with courage and curiosity, making decisions that are both principled and inclusive.

 Collective Transformation